Burj Khalifa: New Year's Eve

-In 2021, Emaar celebrated togetherness in honor of frontline workers of the COVID-19 pandemic.
+Emaar New Year's Eve is an annual event held every 31 December at Burj Khalifa, organised by Emaar Properties.
+The event consists of fireworks launched from Burj Khalifa, a light and laser show on the facade of Burj Khalifa, and an accompanying soundtrack and a special fountain show on The Dubai Fountain choreographed to the soundtrack.
 The Emaar New Year's Eve fireworks celebration originated in 2010 with the inauguration of the world's tallest building, Burj Khalifa.
-The celebration was broadcast live to more than two million people and lasted for three minutes.
-An accompanying sound and light show was choreographed by The Dubai Fountain.
+The celebration was broadcast live to more than 2 million people and lasted for 3 minutes.

 Since 2011, national live broadcasting rights have been held by Dubai Media Incorporated and Dubai TV.